Ferroxius/Palette/README.md

 # Alpyne
-Alpyne is a modlist aimed at providing the experience of an epic dark fantasy in presentation, coupled with a number of new additions and a gameplay loop revolving around reworked gameplay systems
+Alpyne is a modlist aimed at providing the experience of an epic dark fantasy in presentation, coupled with a number of new additions and a gameplay loop revolving around responsive and semi-realistic gameplay systems

 Things to expect of Alpyne:
 ### Visuals